Depending upon your outlook, you may enjoy gloomy winter days or you may want to hibernate until spring.

 Even that may not be enough to stave off Seasonal Affective Disorder (SAD) or, in plain English, the winter blues.
 A subclass of depression, bouts can be mild or severe.

 Thankfully, tricking your interior clock is all it takes to rid yourself of the blah feeling.
 Even if you don’t suffer from SAD, winter’s darkness has a way of creeping into the home, making it feel a bit dreary.

 So, let’s do something about it.
 Just a few tricks and your biological rhythm will think you’re sitting on a sunny tropical beach.

 Windows are our homes’ eyes on the world.
 Knowing how to maximize home lighting through those windows is one of the best ways to chase away winter’s dreariness.

 First, remove all the window screens.
 You’d be surprised how much more natural light will flow through those windows when it isn’t impeded by something that’s meant to be used only when windows are open.

 Replace them in spring when fresh air becomes more important than natural light.

 Heavy drapery is a smart move in winter, acting as insulation against drafty windows.
 Consider the addition of sheer liners behind them.
 During those days when you’re at home, throw back the thick curtains and the liners will provide privacy while allowing light to enter the room.

 Now that you have an increase in natural light streaming through your windows, use it productively by adding reflective accessories in the rooms that require additional light.

-Mirrors are ideal for this purpose but you can also use metals, crystal and mirrored accessories to throw light into dark corners.
+Mirrors are ideal for this purpose but you can also use metals, crystals, and mirrored accessories to throw light into dark corners.